drug-design/course/docs/chapters/stereochemistry.md

 #### The Order of Priority (5/5)

-For cis and trans double bonds, the convention is to assign the higher hierarchy to the olefin with ligands being in the same side (cis).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/order-priority-55-87ee43ea'><i class='fa fa-play' aria-hidden='true'></i></button>For cis and trans double bonds, the convention is to assign the higher hierarchy to the olefin with ligands being in the same side (cis).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.